DEVSENSE/phptools-docs/docs/vscode/Debug/xdebug-mac.md

       arch -arm64 sudo pecl install xdebug
       ```

-      or if PHP was compiled for x86_64 architecure, then run this command:
+      or if PHP was compiled for x86_64 architecture, then run this command:
       ```
       arch -x86_64 sudo pecl install xdebug
       ```